Skip to content

 Such components will include, but are not limited to:

-Where possible, standard templates will be used to document the required configuration of ICT components.
+Where possible, standard templates will be used to document the required configuration of components.
 These templates will be subject to change and version control.

 Details of configuration standards will be protected as sensitive information which would be of use to an attacker.